THE CAVITATION THEORY OF MATTER

 Taking, then, the Schwarzschild metric for the fluid surrounding such a cavity, what would be the mathematical form of the energy density gradient curve in the fluid?

-The radial component of the Schwarzschild vacuum metric (equation ) tells us that the space around each cavity would be stretched in the radial direction as a function of the distance from the center of the cavity.
+The radial component of the Schwarzschild vacuum metric (equation ) tells us that the metric of the space around each cavity would be stretched in the radial direction as a function of the distance from the center of the cavity.

 Consider the example shown in Figure 1. which shows a cavity located at the origin of the coordinate system.
-The black curve is a plot of the radial component of the Schwarzschild metric and shows how space is stretched as a function of the radial distance from the center of the cavity.
-The red curve shows the corresponding density of space around the cavity.
-As the stretching of space increases, the density of space goes down.
+The black curve is a plot of the radial component of the Schwarzschild metric and shows how measurements of distance are stretched as a function of the radial distance from the center of the cavity.
+The red curve shows the corresponding energy density of space around the cavity.
+As the metric stretching increases, the energy density of space goes down.

 Therefore, in the space surrounding the cavity, we have an energy density gradient curve that is the inverse of the radial component: